Category Archives: Related Scientific Research

 If your not a subscriber yet then today is a good day!
 Be sure to join the “Learn How To Jump Start Your Practice and Improve Your IncomeLearn How To Jump Start Your Practice and Improve Your Income

-4. 39 Audio Lectures and or Mp3 Files
+4. 94 Audio Lectures and or MP3 files

-7. 2 Free NCBTMB/ FSMBT CE Courses suitable to renewal requirements for Massage Therapist National Certification Board License Renewal!
+7. 2 Free NCBTMB/ FSMBT CE Courses suitable to Massage Therapist National Certification Board License Renewal renewal requirements!

 I’m proud to be your partner in building and developing your practice!

-Thai Yoga Massage Aachan Dr Anthony B James
+Thai Yoga Massage Ajahn, Dr Anthony B James

 Be well, Dr. James